LeonSong1995/MeDuSA/docs/documentation/04_Mon_Example.md

 ```
 Users can try normalizing data to other scales as well, such as the count or log-transformed scale.

-### 6. How to get the p-value of the random effects component
+### 6. How to Obtain the P-Value of the Random Effects Component
 After completing the deconvolution analysis using MeDuSA, users can utilize the MeDuSA_VarExplain function to obtain the explained variance of the bulk data by the reference scRNA-seq data, as well as the corresponding p-values.
 ```R
 MeDuSA_obj = MeDuSA_VarExplain(MeDuSA_obj)